-Using the carbon cycle model and assuming that all its parameters are constant in time, one can evaluate the production rate Q from the measured Δ^{14} C data.
-This assumption is well validated for the Holocene (Damon et al., 1978; Stuiver et al., 1991) as there is no evidence of considerable oceanic change or other natural variability of the carbon cycle (Gerber et al., 2002), and accordingly all variations of Δ^{14} C predominantly reflect the production rate.
-This is supported by the strong similarity of the fluctuations of the 10Be data in polar ice cores (Section 3.3) compared to 14C, despite their completely different geochemical fate (Bard et al., 1997).
-However, the changes in the carbon cycle during the last glaciation and deglaciation were dramatic, especially regarding ocean ventilation; this and the lack of independent information about the carbon cycle parameters, make it hardly possible to qualitatively estimate solar activity from 14C before the Holocene.
+Using the carbon cycle model and assuming that all its parameters are constant in time, one can evaluate the production rate Q from the measured $\Delta^{14}\mathrm{C}$ data.
+This assumption is well validated for the Holocene (Damon et al., 1978; Stuiver et al., 1991) as there is no evidence of considerable oceanic change or other natural variability of the carbon cycle (Gerber et al., 2002), and accordingly all variations of $\Delta^{14}\mathrm{C}$ predominantly reflect the production rate.
+This is supported by the strong similarity of the fluctuations of the $^{10}\mathrm{Be}$ data in polar ice cores (Section 3.3) compared to $^{14}\mathrm{C}$, despite their completely different geochemical fate (Bard et al., 1997; Steinhilber et al., 2012).
+However, the changes in the carbon cycle during the last glaciation and deglaciation were dramatic, especially regarding ocean ventilation; this and the lack of independent information about the carbon cycle parameters, make it hardly possible to qualitatively estimate solar activity from $^{14}\mathrm{C}$ before the Holocene.

 First attempts to extract information on production-rate variations from measured Δ^{14} C were based on simple frequency separations of the signals.
 All slow changes were ascribed to climatic and geomagnetic variations, while short-term fluctuations were believed to be of solar origin.
 This was done by removing the long-term trend from the Δ^{14} C series and claiming the residual as being a series of solar variability (e.g., Peristykh and Damon, 2003).
 This oversimplified approach was natural at earlier times, before the development of carbon cycle models, but later it was replaced by the inversion of the carbon cycle (i.e., the reconstruction of the production rate from the measured 14C concentration).
-Although mathematically this problem can be solved correctly as a system of linear differential equations, the presence of fluctuating noise with large magnitude makes it not straightforward, since the time derivative cannot be reliably identified.
-One traditional approach (e.g., Stuiver and Quay, 1980) is based on an iterative procedure, first assuming a constant production rate, and then fitting the calculated Δ^{14} C variations to the actual measurements using a feedback scheme.
+Although mathematically this problem can be solved correctly as a system of linear differential equations, the presence of fluctuating noise with large magnitude makes it not straightforward, since the time derivative cannot be reliably identified leading thus to possible amplification of the high-frequency noise in Δ^{14} C data.
+One traditional approach (e.g., Stuiver and Quay, 1980) is based on an iterative procedure, first assuming a constant production rate, and then fitting the calculated $\Delta^{14}\mathrm{C}$ variations to the actual measurements using a feedback scheme.
 A concurrent approach based on the presentation of the carbon cycle as a Fourier filter (Usoskin and Kromer, 2005) produces similar results.
-The production rate Q{14C} for the Holocene is shown in Figure 5 and depicts both short-term fluctuations as well as slower variations, mostly due to geomagnetic field changes (see Section 3.2.5).
+Roughly speaking, the carbon cycle acts as an attenuating and delaying filter for the 14C signal (see Figure 11).
+The higher the frequency is, the greater the signal is attenuated.
+In particular, the large 11-year solar cycle expected in the 14C is attenuated by a factor of hundred in the measured Δ^{14} C data, making it hardly detectable.
+Because of the slow oceanic response, the 14C data is also delayed with respect to the production signal.
+The production rate $Q{^{14}\mathrm{C}}$ for the Holocene is shown in Figure 7 and depicts both short-term fluctuations as well as slower variations, mostly due to geomagnetic field changes (see Section 3.2.5).